cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 1. Whether traditional component is a nominal group or a KEM
 2. Whether to rely on the C2PRI property for the post-quantum component

-The choice of which framwork to use when building a hybrid KEM will depend on the application's needs along these two axes.
+The choice of which framework to use when building a hybrid KEM will depend on the application's needs along these two axes.

 | Name    | PQ C2PRI? | T component   |